nyrahul/ietf-data/DCO_performance_report.md

 3. Change this node's location such that the wireless range is out of reach
 4. Will result in (sub)child nodes in switching parent nodes causing NPDAO or DCO been initiated.

+Every experiment ran for close to 2 hours.
+The stale entries, unconnected nodes and other stats were sampled during this time.

 # Scenario 1: Parent Switch due to metric deterioration
 In case where the parent switch happens due to metric deterioration, the old parent is still reachable albeit with bad metrics.
 NPDAO which is required to be sent through old parent might still work in this case.
 We wanted to check following in this context:
-1. How does DCO fares (in terms of stale routes retained on old path) in comparison to NPDAO?
+1. How does DCO fares in terms of reducing stale routes in comparison to NPDAO?
     * Use of DCO resulted in less number of stale routes consistently.
 But the percentage difference was not much since NPDAO also would have succeeded in most cases.
 2. Impact on control overhead of using DCO in place of NPDAO
     * DCO showed consistenly reduced control overhead.
 This was attributed to the fact the DCO traversed only the subDODAG rooted at the common ancestor.